Theresa May and senior Tories hit back at Boris Johnson over his claims Brexit plans ‘deranged’

 “I don’t think we should caper insincerely on socialist territory.
 You can’t beat (Jeremy) Corbyn by becoming Corbyn.”

+In a speech watched by the Prime Minister, the former Labour minister for trade and investment said: "Business is so important that when I heard a former foreign secretary f-business, it showed him up for the irrelevant and offensive person he really is."

+While the remarks were met with loud applause by many, Mrs May and members of her Cabinet remained straight-faced.

-Health and Social Care Secretary Matt Hancock said Mrs May was doing "a great job in difficult circumstances".
+Earlier on Sunday, Health and Social Care Secretary Matt Hancock said Mrs May was doing "a great job in difficult circumstances".

 Asked by ITV News if it was right for Mr Johnson to be creating a "beauty contest" at the party conference, Mr Hancock said it was "more Beauty and the Beast".

-"I think everybody should get behind the prime minister and pull together," he said.
+"I think everybody should get behind the Prime Minister and pull together," he said.

 Scottish Conservative leader Ruth Davidson called for “a period of silence” from Mr Johnson, pointing out that he had given his endorsement when in Government to Brexit policies he was now criticising.